 - Asian American Pacific Islander Heritage Month was able to exist due to the traction from the civil rights movement in the 70s; they were able to find momentum because of Black History Month and Hispanic Heritage Month.

-Activity Ideas For Asian American Pacific Islander Heritage Month
+Activities & Ideas for Asian American Pacific Islander Heritage Month

 Watch a documentary about Asian American history.